MattCheely/requirejs-maven-plugin/README.md

 **configFile**

 The path to the config file that will be passed to the r.js optimizer.
+This is equivalent to the -o argument when runing r.js from the command line.

 **optimizerFile**

 The path to the optimizer script (r.js) that will be run to optimize your app.
-If not provided, the default version from the classpath will be used.
+If not provided, a default version packaged with the plugin. (currently v2.1.4)

 **filterConfig**

 Boolean option to indicate whether or not to run the config file through maven filters to replace tokens like ${basedir} (defaults to false)

+The filtered file is generated at ${project.build.directory}/requirejs-config/filtered-build.js.

-*Important Note:* if you enable filterConfig, be sure that the 'appDir' and 'dir' options in your config use absolute paths.
-The easiest way to do that is to use the maven path variables like ${basedir} to prefix your paths.
-Otherwise, the build won't find your files, as the filtered version of the config file is created in a temporary location outside of the project.
+*Important Note:* The RequireJS optimizer searches for js files relative to the config file's path.
+Because filtering moves the effective config file to a new location, it is important that any 'baseUrl', 'appDir', or 'dir' options in your config resolve absolute paths.
+The easiest way to do that is to use the maven path variables like ${basedir} to prefix those potions.

 **skip**